agcollins/vim_agc/README.md

     alias vims='vim -S ~/.vim/agc_session.s'

-  Now, to have bash reflecting from your terminal, run
+  Now, to have bash reflect the changes in the .bashrc file, from your terminal, type

     $ bash

   From this point forward, if you'd like to exit from vim, save all of your current buffers and write all of that to a session, press <leader> (the ',' key) x.

   To restore that session you're going to type

     $ vims